ZK-University/ZKU/README.md

 description: Open-source archive of the ZKU online course
 ---

+> We are currently migrating materials from Cohort 5 on zku.gnomio.com to this repository.
+You can contribute by accessing through guest login on the platform, copying and formatting the content and submitting a pull request.

 # About ZKU

 Zero-Knowledge University was an online course and informal study group, for software developers to learn how to build market-ready products in Web3 using zero-knowledge proof technology.
 The goal was for developers to launch a ZK app within a couple of months.